Grubs-Shenanigans/hl2coop/README.md

 - The PDA's and Toolbox's models work, but they were cut because of the Gunslinger.
 - The Sapper's model kept switching to the Toolbox's in most instances, so it was changed to the c_model.

-The Gunslinger is the reason for some of these cuts since it is a sperate bodygroup on the c_model arms, making the idea of using any of the legacy viewmodels on Engineer (except for the wrench) unviable
+The Gunslinger is the reason for some of these cuts since it is a seperate bodygroup on the c_model arms, making the idea of using any of the legacy viewmodels on Engineer (except for the wrench) unviable

+BDSBASE_ACHIEVEMENT_NOTIFICATIONS
+- Games: All
+- This mode enables the Xbox 360-styled achievement notifications.
+- This allows users to easily see unlocked achievements and achievement progress.

 ## Setup:
 Read Autumn/Misyl's setup guide at README_FROG.md for detailed setup.